-The above discussion and table are based on our actual common shares outstanding as of March 31, 2018 on an actual and as adjusted basis and excludes:
+The table above assumes that no investor has elected to purchase pre-funded warrants in lieu of common shares and is based on our common shares outstanding as of March 31, 2018 on an actual and as adjusted basis and excludes:

-- 915,000 of our common shares available for issuance pursuant to our conditional share capital for equity incentive plans pursuant to our amended and restated articles of association, including 151,057 of our common shares issuable upon the exercise of options outstanding as of March 31, 2018 at a weighted average exercise price of \$16.82 per common share; - 2,135,000 of our common shares available for issuance pursuant to our conditional share capital for warrants and convertible bonds pursuant to our amended and restated articles of association, including 15,673 common shares issuable upon the exercise of a warrant issued to Hercules Capital, Inc., or Hercules, at an exercise price of \$39.40 per common share, 794,500 common shares issuable upon exercise of warrants issued on February 21, 2017 in a public offering at an exercise price of US\$12.00 per common share and 750,002 common shares issuable upon the exercise of the January 2018 Warrants (each as adjusted, as a result of the "reverse share split" effected through the Merger); and - · 3,050,000 common shares available for issuance for financing purposes pursuant to our amended and restated articles of association.
+- 915,000 of our common shares available for issuance pursuant to our conditional share capital for equity incentive plans pursuant to our amended and restated articles of association, including 151,057 of our common shares issuable upon the exercise of options outstanding as of March 31, 2018 at a weighted average exercise price of \$16.82 per common share; - 2,135,000 (or 8,760,175 once the Capital Increase is effected) of our common shares available for issuance pursuant to our conditional share capital for warrants and convertible bonds pursuant to our amended and restated articles of association, including 15,673 common shares issuable upon the exercise of a warrant issued to Hercules at an exercise price of \$39.40 per common share, 794,500 common shares issuable upon exercise of warrants issued on February 21, 2017 in a public offering at an exercise price of US\$12.00 per common share and 750,002 common shares issuable upon the exercise of the January 2018 Warrants (each as adjusted, as a result of the "reverse share split" effected through the Merger); and

+• 3,050,000 (or 9,675,175 once the Capital Increase is effected) common shares available for issuance pursuant to our authorized capital pursuant to our amended and restated articles of association.

-To the extent that outstanding options or warrants are exercised, you may experience further dilution.
+To the extent that outstanding options or warrants, including the pre-funded warrants, the Series A warrants and the Series B warrants offered hereby are exercised, you will experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of these securities may result in further dilution to our shareholders.